akkc01/DevOps/Docker/04 Create Ubuntu from image.md

 docker run -d -it ubuntu
 ```
 ### Kill multiple container-
+- it wiil stop/kill all the running container-
 ```
 docker kill (docker ps -q)
 ```

 ### Remove/Delete multiple container-
+- it will delete all stoped container-
 ```
 docker rm (docker ps -a -q)
 ```